Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: Analytic section

-and this gives the desired claim on global sections.
 We deal only with symplectic case, being the unitary case similar.
-Unfolding the definitions (in particular, remember that we apply the longest element of the Weyl group to our representation) we see that
+Unfolding the definitions (in particular, remember that we apply the longest element of the Weyl group to our representation) we see that the action of $\G_{[\gamma_1]}(h)$ factors through